 All referrals will be reviewed by the Registered Manager.
-If a decision is made to proceed, the Placing Authority will be asked to provide the child or young person's Care Plan, care status documentation, a chronology, any assessment reports, completed risk assessments, education reports (such as PEP and current placement.
+If a decision is made to proceed, the Placing Authority will be asked to provide the child or young person's Care Plan, care status documentation, a chronology, any assessment reports, completed risk assessments, education reports (such as PEP and EHCP), health or therapy reports, and reports from their current placement.
 The child, along with their parent or Social Worker, will be invited to visit the home.
 If the young person is deemed a suitable referral at this stage, a pre-placement planning meeting will be conducted, and an impact risk assessment will be completed.
 We will ensure that the children are matched appropriately with our current or planned young people at Emerald House, in line with our statement of purpose and location risk assessment.